Masters School: Academics and curriculum

 The minimum course load each year includes five major courses.
 Graduation requirements include four years of English, three years of a foreign language, three years of mathematics (through at least precalculus), three years of science, three years of history (including U.S. history), religion (a semester major course), 9th Grade Seminar, 11th Grade Health/Public Speaking, 1.5 years (3 semesters) of performing or visual art, three seasons of a team sport, and P.E. (as mandated by the NYS board of Education).

 The school offers honors sections in the sciences, mathematics, and languages.
 Advanced Placement courses are offered in all of the academic departments.

 Nearly all classes at Masters are designed around the Harkness method, a discussion-based teaching method designed to encourage active participation in education, and help students develop listening and speaking skills.
 To facilitate this method, all classrooms are fitted with a large oval Harkness table.
 All of the tables have pull-out leaves built into the table for administering exams.

 Tower is the award-winning student newspaper of The Masters School.
 It is published approximately seven times a year on print as well as online, including one annual satirical issue known as Pravda.
-Their most notable achievements include the gold medal by the Columbia Scholastic Press Association (CSPA) in 2012 and 2013 as well as two others from CSPA for their Special Parkland Edition, published in April 2018.
+Their most notable achievements include sweeping the high school first place awards at the 2023 New York Press Association Spring Conference (including Best High School Newspaper and Best High School News Site), as well as several Columbia Scholastic Press Association silver crown and gold medals, and various individual and staff awards from the National Scholastic Press Association.
+Their students have won New York State Journalist of the Year three times among other awards.